 So the first lesson that I want to share is don’t release.
-This is a pretty unintuitive system. in any other game you play, you die.
+This is a pretty unintuitive system.
+In any other game you play, you die.
 You’re not too happy that you die.
 You may get a little notification or press a or press start or press enter to resurrect your character, and almost always, you want to be doing it as fast as possible.

 It’s generally not good to press release and respawn right away.
-You maybe have skipped mobs, or you maybe have a teammate that can run faster than you or go invisible, and that way, they can still resurrect you.
-One Habit that I see from newer players is just immediately releasing every time they die.
-I think as a newer player.
+You may have skipped mobs, or you may have a teammate that can run faster than you or go invisible; that way, they can still resurrect you.
+One Habit I see from newer players is immediately releasing every time they die.
+I think, as a newer player.
 It’s a good idea to just ask.
-If you don’t know the dungeon, just say, should I release here?
+If you don’t know the dungeon, say, should I release here?
 That way, you can get an idea of what your teammates are doing, and someone might fill you in on where the nearest graveyard is.

 You can’t always play for a score

 That’s not really a thing as you get higher rated in terms of, well, I’ll only accept an invite to a group if it’s the score for me, or I’m only going to join this group if it’s the score for me.
-Generally, the best thing you can gain is friends, and practice is going to be more valuable than score.
-You’ll also find that once you break this Habit, there are still lots of other people that have this Habit people that only will play with you if the key that you’re inviting them to is a score or very close to scoring, and generally, the advice I would give is to try and avoid those people.
+Generally, the best thing you can gain is friends, and practice is going to be more valuable than a score.
+You’ll also find that once you break this Habit, there are still lots of other people that have this Habit person that only will play with you if the key that you’re inviting them to is a score or very close to scoring, and generally, the advice I would give is to try and avoid those people.

-- I was in the tall desire
+- I was in the tall desire.

-- tank died to the Raison Bleed
+- Tank died to the Raison Bleed.

-- he said it was my fault
+- He said it was my fault.

-- I said it was his fault
+- I said it was his fault.

-- whose fault was it
+- Whose fault was it?